travigd/documentation/dotnet-api/connecting-to-a-server.md

 ## EventStoreConnection

-The `EventStoreConnection` class is responsible for maintaining a full-duplex connection between the client and the Event Store server. `EventStoreConnection` is thread-safe and it is recommended that only one instance per application is created.
+The `EventStoreConnection` class maintains a full-duplex connection between the client and the Event Store server. `EventStoreConnection` is thread-safe and we recommend that your only create one instance per application.

-All operations are handled fully asynchronously and return either a `Task` or a `Task<T>`.
-If you need to execute synchronously simply call `.Wait()`, or `Result` on the asynchronous version.
+All operations are fully asynchronous and return either a `Task` or a `Task<T>`.
+If you need to execute synchronously, call `.Wait()`, or `Result` on the asynchronous version.

-To get maximum performance from the connection it is recommended that it be used asynchronously.
+To get maximum performance from the connection we recommend that you use it asynchronously.

 <span class="note">
 The `Create` methods have changed slightly moving to 3.0.2 as connection strings are now supported.
 The old mechanisms will still work but have been marked obsolete and will be removed in the future.